 IP Advice and Counseling

-- Rendered various patentability, infringement and validity opinions in areas as diverse as credit card processing methods, sophisticated financial hedging and trading methods, luggage components, and medical devices
+- Rendered various patentability, infringement and validity opinions in areas as diverse as credit card processing methods, sophisticated financial hedging and trading methods, luggage components, medical devices, and advertising devices and software.

-- Participated in the IP due diligence in connection with the acquisition of a top manufacturer of robotic pool cleansers
+- Participated in the IP due diligence in connection with the acquisition of a top manufacturer of robotic pool cleaners.

-- Represented specialty credit card processor in a series of contractual disputes with major banks and credit card processors
+- Represented specialty credit card processor in a series of contractual disputes with major banks and credit card processor, and in the defense of a six-year fraudulent inducement claim that was voluntarily dismissed after the court dismissed most of the claims on summary judgment.

 Can You Be Sued in Every State in Which Your Site Can Be Viewed?
 The Internet Newsletter: Legal and Business Aspects, February 1999